Frequently asked questions on DavMail forums, mailing list or direct email.

 Access another user mailbox

-Either set base IMAP path in client settings or use the following username: domain\user\email@example.com where firstname.lastname@example.org it target mailbox name.
+Either set base IMAP path in client settings to /firstname.lastname@example.org or use the following username: domain\user\email@example.com where firstname.lastname@example.org it target mailbox name.

 How to build DavMail ?